ktorio/ktor-documentation/topics/Features.md

 ## Adding functionality with Features {id="add_functionality"}

 Many applications require common functionality that is out of scope of the application logic.
-This could be things like serialization and content encoding, compression, headers, cookie support, etc. All of these are provided in Ktor by means of what we call **Features**.
+This could be things like serialization and content negotiation, compression, headers, cookie support, etc. All of these are provided in Ktor by means of what we call **Features**.

 If we look at the previous pipeline diagram, Features sit between the request/response and the application logic: